Uncertainty

 While we knew this was a load of crock (they didn’t have uncertainty estimates for any of the other options either), Moncrieff, Slingsby, and Le Maitre (2021) decided it’d be a good idea to explore this issue by:

-3. providing a fully repeatable workflow to make it easy for anyone to query our methods or recalculate estimates as and when updated data become available
+providing a repeatable workflow1 to make it easy for anyone to query our methods or recalculate estimates as and when updated data become available

 Invasive alien plants and streamflow